Godsheritage/Location-share-APP/README.md

 # Location-share-APP
-This is a web application that
+This is a web application to share that